|

 Environment correspondent, BBC News, Durban Environmental campaigners have been making their point outside the venue in Durban

+China is emerging as the key deal-maker or deal-breaker as the UN climate talks head into ministerial discussions.
 China's delegates here have said they are willing in principle to take part in a future, legally binding deal provided key conditions are met.

 But several critical details of its position remain unclear.